 We were very lucky to have been booked into an Executive Double bedroom.
 Not only was the bedroom spacious, light, and beautifully decorated, we also got access as Executive Guests to their Executive Suite on the 11th floor.
 A quick swipe of our key card on the entrance gave us access to the lounge area with TV, music and plenty of comfortable seating where we could relax away from the hustle of the bar.
 During the day the lounge was topped us with soft drinks and snacks and between 6pm and 9pm we were also served free alcohol – so you can easily justify the extra money spending on the upgrade.
 On one evening we were served by Remisa in the lounge, again like Starr she was chatty and genuinely seemed interested in talking to us – the customer service couldn’t be faulted during our stay.

 Back to the bedroom, it had everything we needed for a break in Birmingham.
 The bathroom had a large rain shower and was incredible.
 The room also has plenty of extras like an alarm clock, safe and dressing gown and slippers.
-We were really impressed to see that even though they’d switched our room over at check in we’d still arrived to a little welcome message and happy anniversary card – great little touches made our stay one to remember.
+We were really impressed to see that even though they’d switched our room over at check in we’d still arrived to a little welcome message – great little touches made our stay one to remember.